Sam Collins (footballer, born 1977): Coaching and managerial career

 Collins took on the role of assistant first and reserve-team coach at Hartlepool United in May 2014 when signing a new contract with the club, while remaining part of the playing squad.
 After Colin Cooper resigned as manager of Hartlepool, Collins was appointed caretaker manager alongside Stephen Pears on 5 October 2014.
 He took charge of four matches, overseeing one win and three losses, before Paul Murray was appointed as manager.
 Murray was dismissed on 6 December after only 45 days in charge, and Collins was again appointed caretaker manager.
 He took charge of one match, a 4–0 defeat away to Burton Albion on 13 December, before Ronnie Moore was appointed as manager on 16 December, who then appointed Collins as his assistant.
 Collins took over as caretaker manager on 15 January 2017 after Craig Hignett left the club by mutual consent.
 He was in charge for Hartlepool's 2–0 home win over Stevenage on 21 January before Dave Jones took over as manager on 23 January.
 Collins was dismissed by Hartlepool on 10 March, with Jones explaining the decision by saying: "We're changing the culture and the ethos here and when that happens sometimes there are casualties".

 Collins joined League One club Bradford City on 3 July 2017 as their Professional Development Coach, a role in which he "[worked] closely with Stuart McCall and Kenny Black in helping to bring forward the younger professionals within the first team squad".
 He left his role with Bradford on 28 June 2018.

 Collins was appointed youth-team manager at National League North club York City on 3 July 2018.
 He took over as caretaker manager on 20 August after the departure of manager Martin Gray.
 His first match in charge came on 25 August, when York drew 0–0 away to Brackley Town.
 Collins recorded his first win two days later in the following match, with York beating Blyth Spartans 2–0 at home.
 He was appointed permanently on 10 October after the team won four of his eight matches as caretaker manager.
 He was dismissed on 5 January 2019 with the team 15th in the table.

-Collins coached at Barnsley as their Lead Youth Development Phase Coach, before being hired as Mansfield Town's Lead Youth Development Youth Coach in August 2020.
-On 28 October 2020, he was announced to be part of Richard Cooper’s caretaker management team.
-Nigel Clough was announced as the club's new permanent manager on 6 November.
+Collins coached at Barnsley as their lead youth development phase coach before being appointed as Mansfield Town's lead youth development youth coach in August 2020.
+On 28 October, he was announced to be part of Richard Cooper's caretaker management team, before Nigel Clough was appointed as the club's new permanent manager on 6 November.
+Collins returned to Barnsley as Senior Professional Development Phase Transitional Coach in October 2023, four months after departing Mansfield.

 Personal life

-Collins married Claire in 1999 and the couple have four children.
+Collins married Claire in 1999, and the couple have four children.
 After finding that Collins had been having an affair, Claire posted derogatory messages on Collins' Twitter account, which were widely reported in the tabloids.

-In June 2022, his son Cody signed his first professional contract with Mansfield Town.
+In June 2022, Collins' son Cody signed his first professional contract with Mansfield Town.